snowplow-archive/snowplow.github.com/_posts/2016-09-06-snowplow-r83-bald-eagle-eagle-released-with-sql-query-enrichment.md

 <h2 id="eu-central-1">2.
 Support for eu-central-1 (Frankfurt)</h2>

+We are delighted to be adding support for the [EU Frankfurt] [region-eu-central-1] (eu-central-1) AWS region in this release; this has been one of the most requested features by the Snowplow community for some time now.

+To implement this we made various changes to our EmrEtlRunner and StorageLoader applications, plus to our central hosting of code artifacts for Elastic MapReduce and Redshift loading.

+AWS has a healthy [roadmap of new data center regions] [region-roadmap] opening over the coming months; we are committed to Snowplow supporting these new regions as they become available.

-<h2 id="distribution">3.
+<h2 id="iglu-post">3.
 POST support for the Iglu webhook adapter</h2>

-Scala Common Enrich: add POST support to IgluAdapter (#1184)
+Our [Iglu webhook adapter] [iglu-webhook-adapter] is one of our most powerful webhooks.
+It lets you track events sent into Snowplow via a `GET` request, where the name-value pairs on the request are composed into a self-describing JSON, with an Iglu-compatible `schema` parameter being used to describe the JSON.

+Previously this adapter only supported `GET` requests; as of this release the adapter also supports `POST` requests.
+You can send in your data in the `POST` request body, either formatted as a JSON or as a form body; the `schema` parameter should be part of the request body.

 <h2 id="other">4.
 Other improvements</h2>

-This release also contains further improvements to EmrEtlRunner:
+This release also contains further improvements to EmrEtlRunner and StorageLoader:

-* EmrEtlRunner: pass GZIP compression argument to S3DistCp as "gz" not "gzip" (#2679)
+* In EmrEtlRunner, we now pass the GZIP compression argument to S3DistCp as "gz" not "gzip" ([#2679] [issue-2679]).
+This makes it easier to query enriched events from Apache Spark, which does not recognize `.gzip` as a file extension for GZIP compressed files
-* EmrEtlRunner: fix bug with double compression in shred step if enrich skipped (#2586)
+* Also in EmrEtlRunner, we fixed a bug where files were being double compressed as the output of the Hadoop Shred step if the Hadoop Enrich step was skipped ([#2586] [issue-2586])
-* StorageLoader: use Northern Virginia endpoint not global endpoint for us-east-1 (#2748)
+* In StorageLoader, we opted to use the Northern Virginia endpoint instead of the global endpoint for us-east-1 ([#2748] [issue-2748]).
+This may have some soft benefits in terms of improved eventual consistency behavior (still under observation)

 <h2 id="upgrading">5.
 Upgrading</h2>